ModDota/moddota.github.io/_articles/units/simple-neutral-ai.md

 date: 25.01.2020
 ---

+# Writing a simple AI for neutrals

 **NOTE:** This article is a rewrite of a very old AI tutorial: [http://yrrep.me/dota/dota-simple-ai.html](https://web.archive.org/web/20191231104348/https://yrrep.me/dota/dota-simple-ai.html)

 I have encountered many questions about AI on the modding irc over the time, so I decided to write up a tutorial for a very basic AI that can be used in Lua.
-The term AI might seem intimidating as a programmer that has little to no experience with it, I will try however to lay out the process for a simple state-driven AI in a way that is as clear as possible.
+The term AI might seem intimidating as a programmer that has little to no experience with it.
+I will try however to lay out the process for a simple state-driven AI in a way that is as clear as possible.
 Hopefully by the end of this article writing your own AI does not seem as scary anymore.

 ## What are we making
 We will make a little state-driven AI that mimics how neutrals behave in DotA 2.
 This means it will do these things: